MPetovick/HUSHBOX/legal/terms-of-service.md

-# Términos de Servicio de HushBox
+# HushBox Terms of Service

-**Efectivo a partir de:** 14 de junio de 2025
+**Effective Date:** June 14, 2025

-## 1. Aceptación de Términos
+## 1. Acceptance of Terms

-Al utilizar HushBox ("la Aplicación"), usted acepta cumplir con estos Términos de Servicio.
+By using HushBox ("the Application"), you agree to comply with these Terms of Service.

-## 2. Licencia de Uso
+## 2. License Grant

-Le otorgamos una licencia limitada, no exclusiva, intransferible y revocable para:
+We grant you a limited, non-exclusive, non-transferable, revocable license to:
-- Usar la Aplicación con fines personales o empresariales legítimos
+- Use the Application for legitimate personal or business purposes
-- Instalar como Progressive Web App (PWA) en sus dispositivos
+- Install as a Progressive Web App (PWA) on your devices

-## 3. Restricciones
+## 3. Restrictions

-Usted no podrá:
+You may not:
-- Realizar ingeniería inversa, descompilar o desensamblar la Aplicación
+- Reverse engineer, decompile, or disassemble the Application
-- Usar la Aplicación para actividades ilegales o no autorizadas
+- Use the Application for illegal or unauthorized activities
-- Intentar eludir medidas de seguridad o autenticación
+- Attempt to bypass security or authentication measures
-- Comercializar, alquilar o revender la Aplicación
+- Commercialize, rent, or resell the Application

-## 4. Propiedad Intelectual
+## 4. Intellectual Property

-Todos los derechos de propiedad intelectual sobre:
+All intellectual property rights to:
-- Código fuente
+- Source code
-- Interfaz de usuario
+- User interface
-- Documentación técnica
+- Technical documentation
-- Logotipos y marcas
+- Logos and trademarks

-son propiedad exclusiva de HushBox y sus licenciantes.
+are the exclusive property of HushBox and its licensors.

-## 5. Renuncia de Garantías
+## 5. Disclaimer of Warranties

-**La Aplicación se proporciona "TAL CUAL" sin garantías de ningún tipo.** No garantizamos que:
+**THE APPLICATION IS PROVIDED "AS IS" WITHOUT WARRANTIES OF ANY KIND.** We do not guarantee that:
-- La Aplicación cumpla con sus requisitos específicos
+- The Application will meet your specific requirements
-- La Aplicación sea ininterrumpida, segura o libre de errores
+- The Application will be uninterrupted, secure, or error-free
-- Los resultados obtenidos mediante la Aplicación sean precisos o confiables
+- Results obtained through the Application will be accurate or reliable

-## 6. Limitación de Responsabilidad
+## 6. Limitation of Liability

-En ningún caso HushBox será responsable por:
+In no event shall HushBox be liable for:
-- Daños indirectos, incidentales o consecuentes
+- Indirect, incidental, or consequential damages
-- Pérdida de datos o beneficios
+- Loss of data or profits
-- Incapacidad de uso relacionada con la Aplicación
+- Inability to use related to the Application

-## 7. Uso Legal
+## 7. Legal Use

-Usted se compromete a:
+You agree to:
-- Cumplir con todas las leyes aplicables en su jurisdicción
+- Comply with all applicable laws in your jurisdiction
-- No utilizar la Aplicación para actividades ilegales
+- Not use the Application for illegal activities
-- Responsabilizarse del uso de tecnologías criptográficas según las regulaciones locales
+- Assume responsibility for cryptographic technology usage per local regulations

-## 8. Terminación
+## 8. Termination

-Podemos suspender o terminar su acceso a la Aplicación si:
+We may suspend or terminate your access to the Application if:
-- Viola estos Términos
+- You violate these Terms
-- Utiliza la Aplicación de manera que pueda crear responsabilidad legal para nosotros
+- You use the Application in ways that may create legal liability for us

-## 9. Cambios en los Términos
+## 9. Changes to Terms

-Nos reservamos el derecho de modificar estos Términos.
-Las versiones actualizadas estarán disponibles en:
+We reserve the right to modify these Terms.
+Updated versions will be available at:
 `https://hushbox.com/terms`

-## 10. Ley Aplicable
+## 10. Governing Law

-Estos Términos se regirán por las leyes de Suiza, sin considerar sus conflictos de disposiciones legales.
+These Terms shall be governed by Swiss law, without regard to its conflict of laws provisions.

-## 11. Contacto
+## 11. Contact

-Para consultas legales:
+For legal inquiries:
 Email: legal@hushbox.com
-Dirección: HushBox GmbH, Zugerstrasse 12, 6300 Zug, Suiza
+Address: HushBox GmbH, Zugerstrasse 12, 6300 Zug, Switzerland